Rengoku02/intro-to-git/README.md

 - **Git** installed on your machine ([Download Git](https://git-scm.com/downloads))
 - A **GitHub account** ([Sign up](https://github.com/signup))

-## How to Use This Tutorial

-1. **Read through each section** in order — each one builds on the previous
-2. **Follow the exercises on your own machine** — each exercise is self-contained and walks you through creating files and repos from scratch
-3. **Practice is key** — reading alone won't make Git stick.
-Try every exercise.

 ## Table of Contents

 | # | Section | Topics |